 To ensure airbag harnesses meet the rigorous demands of automotive safety, Design for Manufacturing (DFM) principles and certification to industry standards are essential.

 The IPC/WHMA-A-620 standard defines the acceptability of cable and wire harness assemblies.
-Compliance with this standard guarantees that soldering, crimping, and connector mating meet aerospace-grade workmanship requirements, minimizing the risk of field failures.
+Building to this standard means soldering, crimping, and connector mating meet documented workmanship requirements, minimizing the risk of field failures on a part that only gets one chance to work.

-For automotive applications, adherence to IATF 16949 is mandatory for production and service parts.
-This quality management standard focuses on defect prevention and continuous improvement throughout the supply chain, ensuring full traceability and consistency in every harness delivered.
+For automotive applications, adherence to IATF 16949 is expected for production and service parts.
+This quality management standard focuses on defect prevention, PPAP/APQP discipline, and continuous improvement throughout the supply chain, ensuring the full material traceability and consistency an airbag wire harness demands.

 Wrap Up

-As airbag systems evolve with advanced sensor suites and adaptive deployment, the wire harness remains the foundational link.
-Investing in precision design, certified manufacturing, and meticulous integration ensures not only compliance but also a competitive advantage in the automotive supply chain.
-For more on optimizing your vehicle's electrical architecture, contact our engineering team.
+As airbag systems evolve with advanced sensor suites and adaptive deployment, the airbag harness remains the foundational safety link.
+Investing in precision design, controlled manufacturing, thorough testing, and meticulous integration ensures not only compliance but also a competitive advantage in the automotive supply chain.
+For OEM and Tier-1 programs — from a single airbag wire harness variant to a full automotive wiring build — contact our engineering team with your drawing, connector list, or BOM for a DFM review.

 An earlier version of this article first appeared on autowiringpro.com.
 This version has been rewritten and updated for OEM and procurement audiences.